mishtineha/Project/README.md

 # Project
-Go to master branch of this repo download the code create and activate virtual environment ---- optional go into project folder and type  'pip install -r requirements.txt' update database credentials in settings.py file now runserver 'python manage.py runserver' go through API.docx to execute APIs you can execute api through postman or browser
+1. Go to master branch of this repo

+2.download the code

+3.create and activate virtual environment ---- optional

+4.go into project folder and type  'pip install -r requirements.txt'

+5.update database credentials in settings.py file

+6.now runserver 'python manage.py runserver'

+7.go through API.docx to execute APIs

+8.you can execute api through postman or browser